Tunable cornerlike states in topological type-II hyperbolic lattices: Modified Bernevig-Hughes-Zhang Model in type-II hyperbolic lattices

-Furthermore, we examine how the zero-energy cornerlike states evolve in type-II hyperbolic lattices with different values of $k$.
-Figure~\ref{fig4}(c) shows the near-zero-energy states as a function of $k$ for $g=0.5$ and $\eta=4$.
-Owing to finite-size effects, the cornerlike states overlap and hybridize at small $k$, opening a small gap.
-As $k$ increases, the inner-circle radius of the type-II hyperbolic lattice $r_{\rm{in}}=r_{h}^{2}=e^{-4\pi/kP}$ enlarges in Fig.~\ref{fig4}(e), the cornerlike states recover zero energy.
 We note that the real-space quadrupole moment $Q_{xy}$ in Sec.~\ref{SecIIB} characterizes precisely the topological phase with eight zero-energy cornerlike states.
 When calculating the quadrupole moment for the sample with a single boundary, we place the sample center at the origin of the coordinate axes.
 If an odd number of zero-energy corner states resides in any quadrant, the quadrupole moment of the system is $Q_{xy}=0.5$.
 If an even number is found in any quadrant, the quadrupole moment is zero~\cite{PhysRevB.110.L121301}.
 In type-II hyperbolic lattices, one can verify the quadrupole moment by counting the zero-energy cornerlike states in any quadrant of either the inner or the outer boundary.
 For the type-II hyperbolic lattice with $\eta=2$, each quadrant of the outer (inner) boundary contains exactly one zero-energy cornerlike state, yielding a quadrupole moment of $Q_{xy}=0.5$.
 For the type-II hyperbolic lattice with $\eta=4$, which hosts sixteen zero-energy cornerlike states, each quadrant of the outer boundary contains two zero-energy cornerlike states, resulting in a vanishing quadrupole moment.
 Recent studies have suggested that a coordinate transformation can be applied so that an odd number of corner states falls within each quadrant in the HOTI with eight zero-energy corner states, thereby enabling the computation of a non-zero generalized quadrupole moment $Q_{x^{\prime}y^{\prime}}$ using the transformed coordinates~\cite{10.21468/SciPostPhys.15.5.193, PhysRevB.109.195301}.